jamespagedev/testing-iii/README.md

 ### Gate

 - defaults to `unlocked` and `open`
-- cannot be closed or opened if it is locked
+- Gate cannot be opened if it is locked
+- Gate cannot be locked if gate is open

 ### Dashboard